 An international computer science competition to count wheat ears more effectively, using image analysis

-- The competition will run on the Kaggle platform from 4th May to 4th August 2020.
+The competition will run on the AIcrowd’s platform from 4th May to 4th July 2021.

-- International consortium, Global Wheat Dataset, has made more than 190,000 wheat ears available for this competition.
-Participants are invited to submit software models, based on this dataset, for counting wheat ears effectively.
+An international consortium, Global Wheat Dataset, has made more than 300,000 wheat ears on 6500 images available for this competition.
+Participants are invited to submit software models based on this dataset for counting wheat ears effectively.

-For full details on the competition and on how to participate, visit www.kaggle.com/c/global-wheat-detection on the 4th of May !
+For more details on the competition and on how to participate, visit the challenge page on AIcrowd.